andreasala98/NM4PIG/README.md

     cd NM4PIG
     dotnet run <args>

 To clean NM4PIG directory from generated samples, execute  `clean.sh` .
-If you want to keep an inamge, make sure to add a 'G' before the format (e.g. SampleG.jpg).
+If you want to keep an image, make sure to add a 'G' before the format (e.g. SampleG.jpg).
 This will prevent your image from being deleted.

 ## License